dbindel/logger/README.md

  - `t cal [DESC]`:   Show log entries under date/weekday subheadings
  - `t clock [DESC]`: Total times for all matching log entries

+## Note capture

+ - `t catch [DESC]`: Catch a new notes
+ - `t notes [DESC]`: List notes in the catch file

 # File formats

-There are three main files, all of which use YAML formatting conventions.
+There are four main files, all of which use YAML formatting conventions.

 ## Configuration